 - Field education is the component of the curriculum in which students achieve an understanding of the relevance of theory to practice and begin to develop competence in using their values, knowledge and skills with individuals, families, groups, and communities, including relationship-building, assessment, and intervention. - BSW field practica are designed to serve as an educational, rather than a training, experience.
 Using an adult learning approach, field education provides students with opportunities to apply theoretical knowledge to practice situations with individuals, families, groups, organizations, and communities.
 Students are expected to further develop professional values, professional identity, and skills in the art of helping. - Professional socialization is a primary focus of field education.
 Students develop a professional self-concept by becoming accepted into a professional group and conforming to expectations held of all members.
-Field instruction assists students in making the transition from active learners to professional social workers who participate in continuing professional education. - The BSW field program is designed to ensure that field practica meet the CanadianAssociation for Social Work Education (CASWE) Standards for Accreditation.
+Field instruction assists students in making the transition from active learners to professional social workers. - The BSW field program is designed to ensure that field practica meet the Canadian Association for Social Work Education (CASWE-ACFTS) Educational Policies and Accreditation Standards.